Ty963/fakeStore/README.md

 Built with React, TypeScript, and Tailwind CSS.

 ## TODO
+    Finish usecase tables in the docs folder
+    Finish wireframes in the docs folder
     Implement a glassmorphism theme
     Implement user context
     Manage login and register processes and finish up the respective pages